 If you have impossible soil then consider raised beds.
 I have a Pinterest Board with many great ideas for raised beds.

 But I also have certain raised bed methods that I love and you can see that HERE.

 Next time we will discuss my tools and other resources.

-Click on the highlighted text for the next segment in this series….Lazy Gal’s Garden Guide Part 2 where we talk good tools and how to figure out what plants thrive in your area.
+Press here for Lazy Gal’s Garden Guide Part 2 where we talk about good tools and how to figure out what plants thrive in your area.